Skip to main content

 This option scales the Smoothness Map if defined.
 If not defined, this option directly controls the smoothness of the clearcoat.

-Reflections Strength
+Reflections Visibility

 • Type: Float, Range: 0.0 - 1.0